-I eventually chose Local Food Products/Cuisine as the topic that I am going to study while at Xizhou after reviewing my thoughts carefully.
+After reviewing my choices carefully, I eventually chose Local Food Products/Cuisine as the topic that I am going to study while at Xizhou.
 I chose this topic because cooking is relatively important to me.
 I have grown up visiting my Great Aunt every summer and spending time baking and cooking with her.
 I also really love cooking because every treat or meal is different, resulting in a new experience every time I cook.
 From the topic descriptors that Mr. Tafel has provided, if this is the topic I choose for Microcampus, I think that I will need to be open minded, thoughtful, respectful, and precise to guarantee I have meaningful interactions with the village and its community members.
 I plan to fully understand the techniques of cooking in the Xizhou culture and make new experiences that I can hopefully learn from, while studying this topic.
 I am hoping that Mr. Tafel will allow me to begin learning about how the food is made and then follow the process back to where the food first began, the farm.
 I am really interested in the whole process from farm to table.

-I did not choose Local Lake Erhai Fishing Industry/Fishing Techniques or Farming because neither seemed as appealing to study to me.
+I did not choose Local Lake Erhai Fishing Industry/Fishing Techniques or Farming because neither seemed as appealing as Local Food Products/Cuisine.
 For instance, I imagine that because it is winter, not many plants will be growing during the cold.
 I did not choose fishing either because patience is not one of my strongest character traits, so I predict it will be difficult for me to be patient for a month while waiting for fish.
 While, both of these topics were very interesting and some of my favorite hobbies, I definitely think that cooking is the best topic for me.

-From previous students that traveled on a Microcampus trip, I learned a few tips on how to make sure I work through the process of my topic the best way possible.
+From previous students that traveled on a Microcampus trip, I learned a few tips on how to make sure I work through the Inquiry Project process in the best way possible.
 For instance, Anna S. from the Alumni-D group mentioned that it helped her to focus on one food to study, instead of a group of foods.
-This helped Anna S. due to the fact that she was able to specifically ask a few cooks instead of many.
+This helped Anna S. due to the fact that she was able to specifically ask a few cooks about a certain dish instead of many.
 Orion H. from the Alumni-G group says that making sure to start the project early and not procrastinating was very helpful in his learning process.